Shaher-11/pixel-art-maker/README.md

 # pixel-art-maker

-> This project is for a travel agency specialized in outdoors trips and adventures the project built entirely  with HTML, CSS, and SASS.
+> Simple website for drwoing over the page with colors

 ![screenshot](./img/fabu.png)